-The College continues to review and develop its curriculum offer.
 In 2020/21, in collaboration with the Queen Elizabeth Hospital in King's Lynn and the Borough Council of King's Lynn and West Norfolk, we established a School of Nursing Studies.
 We received Nursing and Midwifery Council accreditation for the School in March 2022 and it welcomed its first students in September 2022.
-The School has been a major success and funding has been obtained to extend the building with a view to increasing the scope of care and medical-related courses on offer.
+The School has been a major success and funding has been obtained to extend the building to a second storey with a view to increasing the scope of care and medical-related courses on offer from this facility.